 The problem arises though when automated decision systems are used to process special categories of data, such as health related data.
 In that case, the GDPR does not provide for the exception to the prohibition linked to the necessity for the performance of or entering into a contract.
 If you think about insurance companies that need to automatically process health data to assess the insurance risk, the freedom for individuals to decide whether or not they want to give their consent to the automatic processing of their health data might have a massive cost for them.

 This might be sorted by means of a local law limiting the scope of prohibition provided by the GDPR, but such circumstance would create the same level of inconsistency among EU Member States that the European General Data Protection Regulation was willing to avoid!

-You need to explain the logic followed by the AI and the ML technology!
+You need to explain the logic followed by the artificial intelligence under the GDPR

 The drafting of a privacy information notice which was a sort of commodity work before the GDPR is becoming like playing one of the highest levels of “tetris”… The GDPR requires in relation to machine learning, artificial intelligence and automated decision systems to provide details on